jritsema/terraform-provider-compose2ecs/README.md

 ### compose2ecs

-A tool that transforms a `docker-compose.yml` into a `task-definition.json`.
+A tool that transforms a `docker-compose.yml` into an ECS `task-definition.json`.

 Uses docker labels for properties that don't translate to docker compose.